Saddff2/k8s-cluster-deployment/README.md

 **Jenkins** and **GitLab** **CI**/**GitHub Actions** for **CI/CD** pipelines and **Grafana** + **Prometheus** stack for monitoring.

 >[!NOTE]
-> This project was created on GitLab, but moved to GitHub for convenience, GitLab CI pipeline was changed to GitHub Actions pipeline.
+> This project was created on GitLab, but was moved to GitHub for convenience, GitLab CI pipeline was changed to GitHub Actions pipeline.